When Does a Hematoma Need to Be Drained?

 Other patients with smaller epidural hematomas can be managed conservatively by close observation and by preventing complications.

-Most subdural hematomas can be managed conservatively.
-A study done in 2015 on people with subdural hematomas showed that the majority received conservative treatment.
+However, conservative management may be an option depending on the cause and if asymptomatic.
+A study done in 2015 on people with acute traumatic subdural hematomas showed that the majority received conservative treatment.
 Only 6.5% of these study participants required surgical drainage later in life.
+Evidence from studies on chronic subdural hematoma suggests that conservative management may be appropriate in selected patients with minimal or no neurological symptoms, with systematic reviews reporting success rates of around 66% in carefully selected cases.

-The following are the clinical indications for surgical drainage of subdural hematoma:
+The following are the clinical indications for surgical drainage of a subdural hematoma:

 Patients who do not fulfil the above criteria for surgical drainage should be monitored regularly for at least 24 hours.
 The surgical drainage is done by a neurosurgeon.

-3. Muscle hematoma: Muscle hematoma is due to the extravasation of blood in the muscle group.
+Muscle hematoma is due to the extravasation of blood in the muscle group.
 They can be spontaneous or traumatic.
 Generally, traumatic hematomas are managed conservatively and resolve on their own.
-However, there is a risk of ongoing bleeding in spontaneous hematoma that can be life-threatening.
+However, there is a risk of ongoing bleeding in a spontaneous hematoma that can be life-threatening.
 So, the bleeding vessel must be identified using a CT angiogram.

 In patients with hematomas less than 2 cms in diameter and presenting within 48 hours, needle aspiration is suggested.

 Incision and drainage are suggested for larger hematomas more than 2 cms in diameter or those presenting after 48 hours.
-The evacuation for auricular hematoma is done by an ENT surgeon
+The evacuation of an auricular hematoma is done by an ENT surgeon.

-5. Subungal hematoma: It is a hematoma under a fingernail or toenail.
+It is a hematoma under a fingernail or toenail.
 Trephination is the process of placing one or more holes in the nail to permit the drainage of blood.
 It is indicated if the hematoma is acute, not spontaneously draining, with intact nail folds, and painful.
-The procedure is not effective after 48 hours.
-Trephination can be done by electrocautery, laser, syringe, or nail puncture.
+Trephination is most effective when done within 24–48 hours, as the blood may begin to clot after 1–2 days, reducing the effectiveness of drainage.
+It can be done by electrocautery, laser, syringe, or nail puncture.

 Comparing a Hematoma and Bruise/Contusion